kubocd/kubocd-doc/docs/user-guide/160-the-context.md

 Key points:

+- `spec.package.interval` has been removed.
+Will be set to the global default value of 30m.
+(See [here](./xxxx) to configure this global default).
 - The `fqdn` parameter was replaced with `host`.
 - A new `spec.contexts` section lists the contexts to merge into a single object passed to the template engine.